Our programs

 Simple Orchestration...It’s Component Parts Transposition...What Is It?

 “Can you help me write a song?”
-This question, frequently asked by musical children and by adults who themselves simply want to write songs, is finally answered by How To Compose Music.
+This question, frequently asked by musical children and by adults who themselves simply want to write songs, is finally answered in the book How to Compose Music.

-The Teacher Manual provides all the information an aspiring songwriter needs and may be entered at any level of difficulty.
-It even provides a 15 minute quiz to help determine a musical local or starting point!
+This teacher manual provides all the information an aspiring songwriter needs and may be entered at any level of difficulty.
+It even provides a 15-minute quiz to help determine a musical starting point!

 Contents: